Unemployment Insurance Fraud

 In any criminal proceeding, the state has the responsibility to present evidence to show beyond a reasonable doubt that the accused has committed a crime.
 In some unemployment insurance fraud cases, this evidence is simply not there.
 If the state cannot prove its case, you cannot be found guilty of a crime.

-Even though unemployment insurance fraud might not seem like a significant crime, you always need to speak to an experienced criminal defense lawyer if you are facing charges.
+Even though unemployment insurance fraud might not seem like a significant crime, you always need to speak to an experienced criminal defense lawyer if you are facing charges or an investigation.
 A conviction for unemployment insurance fraud can lead to serious penalties.
 Even if you are not convicted, being investigated for a crime and being subject to the criminal justice process is not something you want to do without the aid and advice of a criminal defense attorney from your area.

 DEFEND YOUR RIGHTS